124938/learning-flume/_2_exec_memory_hdfs/README.md

 ## Problem Statement
-* Read data from web log file and write it to HDFS location using memory channel
+* Read data from web log file and write it to HDFS location (in sequence file format) using memory channel

 ## Solution